allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 * OpBox Core sends a page definition which contains page matadata and the Boxes tree.
   Each Box is filled with data gathered by Core from backend microservices.
 * Web renderer traverses the Boxes tree and for each Box:
   * Proper component implementation is found in our internal repository (matched by the Box type name).
   * Component’s `render()` function is called with box parameters passed as an argument.
   * `render()` result is appended to the HTTP response.

-After all that work, requested page should appear in user’s browser.

 We’ve implemented Web renderer in [ES6](https://nodejs.org/en/docs/es6/) on [NodeJS](https://nodejs.org/en/) platform.
 Components are implemented as [NPM](https://www.npmjs.com/) packages and they are published to our